7 Zero Waste Lip Balms To Pucker Up For The Planet

 - Thoughtful packaging – (in this case it’s either compostable or reusable)

 - Cruelty free

 - Vegan – though we sometimes make exceptions to the vegan rule for things like beeswax, honey, and goat milk, so long as it’s clearly sourced in an ethical way.

 - Ethical ingredient sourcing policies – this requires supply chain transparency and ideally third party sourcing certifications (like Fair Trade and certified organic) so we know there’s no greenwashing.

 - Charitable initiatives – this isn’t mandatory, but it’s certainly a nice smooch-worthy addition.

 Also, we realize that it isn’t always possible to meet all of our criteria (not yet anyway).
 That said, we prioritized zero waste packaging and natural, non-toxic ingredients for this list of zero waste lip balms.

 Now pucker up, darling, because it’s time to get your smooch on and save the planet one zero waste lip balm at a time.

-Whether you’ve been on a zero waste journey for years or are just starting out, it’s so important to remember that even the smallest zero waste swaps end up having a big impact.
+Whether you’ve been on a zero waste journey for years or are just starting out, it’s so important to remember that even practicing the smallest zero waste tip will end up having a big impact.

 A lip balm tube or plastic jar might not seem like a big deal but with more than seven billion people on the planet, it can mean a world of difference.